EnesSERENLI/Data_Access/DataAccess_CodeFirst/ReadME.md

 ## Seed Method

 If there is fake data that we want to add while creating the database, we can do this in the seed method.

+## Lazy Loading

+Lazy loading moves the data to the heap part of the RAM.
+According to the need, the data is pulled from there.
+Entities related to each other with Lazy loading are drawn as needed.
+This may benefit us in terms of performance according to the case we are in.